Elektrobit/ebcl_template/docs/images/from_scatch.md

 # The root generator is used to build the base root filesystem tarball.
 # root_filesystem_spec: specification of the root filesystem packages.
 #
-# This fist step only installs the specified packages.
+# This first step only installs the specified packages.
 User configuration
 # is done as a second step, because the build of this tarball is quite
 # time consuming and configuration is fast.
 This is an optimization for
 # the image development process.